Jacob Meyers Player Props: Astros vs. Nationals

-On Wednesday, Jacob Meyers (coming off going 0-for-2) and the Houston Astros face the Washington Nationals, whose starting pitcher will be Josiah Gray.
-First pitch is at 8:10 PM ET.
+After going 0-for-4 in his last game, Jacob Meyers and the Houston Astros face the Washington Nationals (who will hand the ball to MacKenzie Gore) at 8:10 PM ET on Thursday.

-In his last game he had a hitless performance (0-for-2) against the Nationals.
+He had a hitless showing in his last game (0-for-4) against the Nationals.

 Jacob Meyers Game Info & Props vs. the Nationals